Management Tools for Production Hyper-V

 Licensing costVCF license ($$$$)FreeFree

-Where vMode wins: Zero licensing cost, sub-10-minute deployment, native PowerShell integration, VM Conversion extension for VMware migration, and it’s built specifically for Windows Server 2025.
+Where vMode wins: Zero licensing cost, sub-10-minute deployment, native PowerShell integration, VM Conversion extension for VMware migration, Network Intent Templates for consistent host configuration, SAN/NAS storage automation, SMB delegation automation, automatic role installation with attack surface reduction, and it’s built specifically for Windows Server 2025 (with WS2022 support via N-1 model).

 Where vCenter still leads: DRS-equivalent automation (requires SCVMM), VM-level RBAC (planned for vMode), mature template library (coming in PP2), and ecosystem maturity.